Piako River: Transport

 Until 1930 the river was used to Tahuna and occasionally Morrinsville to carry people and goods.
 Northern Steamship had a weekly trip from Auckland to Tahuna and back until 1927, calling at Pipiroa, Hopai, Ngatea (Orchard), Kerepehi and Waikaka.
 A few years earlier plans had been made to upgrade the main highways in the area, partly with ratepayer funding.
+A vehicle ferry crossed the river at Kaihere from 1927, until replaced by a bridge in 1956 and at Pipiroa from 1926 until replaced by a bridge in 1954.

 Piako River Bridge (Ngatea)

 The original Piako River Bridge was built in Ngatea and opened in 1917.
 In the earliest days all transport or access to and from the land was either by sea, river or canal, but with the first roads being developed, it was essential that a bridge be built over the Piako River so it could become a main route between Auckland and Tauranga.
 Considerable work has gone into restoring the banks of the river, as in winter it is the direct cause of flooding through the low-lying Hauraki Plains.
 From 1917 to 1952 the bridge had a lifting section to allow ships to pass.